Guidance for reviewers - BBSRC

 The following outlines our standard peer review process for standard grants:

-• proposals are considered by three or more peer reviewers
+• proposals are considered by two or more peer reviewers

 • applicants provide a response (principal investigator response) to the comments of the peer reviewers